wederbn/camunda-modeler/docs/quantme/Development/README.md

 # Development

-The QuantME Modeling and Transformation Framework is based on the Camunda Modeler and the major part of the extensions are implemented using plugins for the Camunda Modeler.
+The QuantME Modeling and Transformation Framework is based on the Camunda Modeler and the major parts of the extensions are implemented using plugins for the Camunda Modeler.
 Details about Camunda Modeler plugins can be found [here](../../plugins).

 In the following, the list of current plugins is presented with a short description of the purpose of the plugins: